 We saw there was sufficient staff on duty in the communal areas and people did not have to wait for any required help or support.
+Throughout the day we observed the call bells did not ring for too long before they were answered.
+Each member of staff seemed to have their individual pager and it was a team effort to ensure any call bell was responded to immediately.
 One member of staff told us.
-"There are enough of us on shift.
-Of course we could always do with another pair of hands, but we all work well together and support each other."
-We spoke with the registered manager who confirmed staffing levels were regularly monitored and were flexible to ensure they reflected current dependency levels.
+"We are a good team, we support each other and I can definitely say that residents here are safe and well cared for."
+We spoke with the registered manager who confirmed that staffing levels were regularly monitored and were flexible to ensure they reflected current dependency levels.
 They said staffing levels were also reassessed whenever an individual's condition or care and support needs changed, to ensure people's safety and welfare.
-A good example of this was when two people, whose condition had recently deteriorated, were reassessed and 'fast-tracked' to nursing care.
-We saw on duty rotas that staffing levels had been increased to reflect the higher dependency levels.

 Throughout the day we observed positive and friendly interactions.
 People were comfortable and relaxed with staff, happily asking for help, as required.
 We also saw people were free to move around both floors and had choice about which lounge they liked to sit in and which dining area they preferred to use.
-There was a passenger lift that provided easy access to both floors, which meant people were able to move safely around the premises.
+Although there were only four people accommodated on the first floor, there was a stair lift and passenger lift which provided easy access to both floors and meant people were able to move safely around the premises.